Steklov isospectrality of conformal metrics: Preliminaries

 \section{Preliminaries}

 Recall that a flow $\left(\phi_{t}\right)$ generated by a smooth vector field $X$ on a closed manifold $\mathcal{M}$ is Anosov if there is a continuous splitting

 of the tangent bundle $T\mathcal{M}$ into three flow-invariant subbundles, respectively, tangential to the flow direction, exponentially contracting and expanding.
 Note that two Anosov flows that are $C^{1}$-close enough are topologically conjugate : This is known as the \textit{structural stability}.
-In particular, the Anosov property is robust to $C^{1}$-perturbations, it is a $C^{1}$-open condition.
+In particular, the Anosov property is robust to $C^{1}$-perturbations, it is a $C^{1}$-open condition with respect to the vector field.
 We refer, for example, to \cite[Section 5.1]{FisherHass} and to the fundamental \cite{dL} for more details.

 A particularly important special case, which will be considered exclusively in this paper, is that where $\mathcal{M}$ is the unit tangent bundle (resp. the unit cotangent bundle)